How much are friends worth?

 I've even given up trying to bring together the different aspects of my life.
 Like, I do ask people if they want to go for whatever performance, but I've stopped hoping that people will actually turn up.
 After a while, all the "We'll see"-s and "I don't know"-s get a bit old.

-I always, always ask way in advance, as soon as I know the exact details.
+always ask way in advance, as soon as I know the exact details.
 But people just we'll-see me and then plan for something on that day.

 Disappointing, yes.
 The disappointment decreases over time but never goes away entirely.